ashaney/traveled/README.md

 - **Data persistence**: All data securely stored with user authentication
 - **Responsive design**: Works seamlessly on desktop, tablet, and mobile
 - **Real-time sync**: Changes reflected instantly across all views
+- **Multi-country support**: Currently Japan, with USA and other countries coming soon

 ## 🛠️ Technology Stack